 Special category information includes:

-- information about your physical or mental health, including genetic information or biometric information (we may get this information from application forms you have filled in, from notes and reports about your health and any treatment and care you have received or need, or it may be recorded in details of contact we have had with you such as information about complaints or incidents, and referrals from your existing insurance provider, quotes and records of medical services you have received);
+- information about your physical or mental health, including genetic information or biometric information (we may get this information from application forms you have filled in, from notes and reports about your health and any treatment and care you have received or need, or it may be recorded in details of contact we have had with you such as information about complaints or incidents, and referrals from your existing insurance provider, quotes and records of medical services you have received)

 5. What we use your personal information for and our legal reasons for doing so

 We process your personal information for the purposes set out in this privacy notice.
 We have also set out some legal reasons why we may process your personal information (these depend on what category of personal information we are processing).
 We normally process standard personal information if this is necessary to provide the services set out in a contract, it is in our or a third party’s legitimate interests or it is required or allowed by any law that applies.
 Please see below for more information about this and the reasons why we may need to process special category information.